 Instead of being complacent, sitting around and waiting for reservations to trickle in, have a long, hard think about what you’re doing wrong.
 Though you might not want to admit that anything is your fault, it’s likely something you can easily fix.

 If you’re not thinking of your website as the front door to your vacation rental, you’re making a big mistake.
 While how your site looks is still important, it’s not just aesthetics you should be concerned about, either.

 When you consider that an increasing number of travel bookings are being made on mobile devices, users will quickly leave a page that doesn’t adapt to their cell phone or tablet.
 Not only that, but a slow loading time, messy navigation structure and a lack of clear style or brand across the website will also drive visitors away.

 You never get a second chance to make a first impression, so don’t drive visitors away from making a booking because of your web design mistakes.
 Poor web design will only dissuade visitors from booking, whereas a good user experience can make all the difference.

 Many vacation rental owners overlook the importance of SEO and other online marketing techniques to bring traffic to their websites, but we can’t stress enough what a massive effect it can really have.

-So you’ve got a decent-looking website and you’ve optimized your site for SEO, but you’re yet to pay any attention to your listings themselves – that’s not going to help you take bookings!
+So you’ve got a great website and you’ve optimized your site for SEO, but you’ve yet to pay any attention to your listings themselves – that’s not going to help you take bookings!
 Writing a simple sentence about your listing is no longer sufficient for the guest who values creativity over commodities, and personality over price.

 What exactly are you selling here?
 Your property?
 Then show it off!
 Photos are one of the most powerful factors which can help to increase your bookings.
-Most guests aren’t going to see your home before deciding to book, so the images you display on your website must speak volumes – and be accurate for that matter!
+Most guests aren’t going to visit your home before deciding to book, so the images you display on your website must speak volumes – and be accurate for that matter!

 How often do you search for recommendations online before you go out to a restaurant?
 Or watch a movie?
 Or even download an app?
 Without any reviews, it’s going to take forever for your bookings to surge.

 Online reviews are everything in our internet-fueled lives, so if you don’t have any on your site, no one is going to give you the time of day or even consider booking your vacation rental.